Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Sage Poet — Wang Changling

-Wang Changling (698 — 757) is famous for his Frontier Poetry, which praises the bravery and ambition of the Tang Empire's generals and soldiers, their heroic fights, and honorable loyalty.
+Wang Changling (698 — 757) is famous for his Frontier Poetry, which praises the bravery and ambition of the Tang Empire's generals and soldiers, their heroic fights, and their honorable loyalty.

 Some Famous Verses from Wang Changling's Poems